 What is the difference between AP and Dual Enrollment?

-For AP classes, you have to pay for and pass a standardized exam with a specific score in order to earn credit.
+For AP classes, your student has to pay for and pass a standardized exam and must achieve a specific score in order to earn credit.
 Passing AP scores are accepted for different credit amounts or make replace certain lower-level courses, depending upon the college or university.
-After you complete a Dual Enrollment class, you are awarded a grade and college credit, both of which will be recorded on your college transcript.
+Conversely, Dual Enrollment classes are awarded a grade and college credit.
+These will be recorded onto your student’s college transcript.

-DCC is accredited by the Northwest Commission on Colleges and Universities; we also follow the Montana University System's Common Course Numbering System, which allows our classes to transfer throughout the state.
-Generally, most academic courses in which a student earns a "C" or higher will transfer, but make sure to check with the college the student will be attending to confirm.
+Dawson Community College is fully accredited and we also follow the Montana University System's Common Course Numbering system.
+This allows our classes to transfer fully throughout the state.
+Generally, most academic courses in which a student earns a "C" or higher will transfer, but confirm with the university the student will be attending.

 How is payment made?